 The Common Problem

-very often user are talking that the groovy or groovyc tasks are failing with a ClassNotFoundException for the class GroovySourceAst
+Very often, the groovy or groovyc tasks fail with a ClassNotFoundException for the class GroovySourceAst.

 Solution 1: groovy-all